-Pandora is one of the best and most-used Internet radios out there, and does its thing really well.
-For me, it’s a really useful study tool- type in Hans Zimmer, rock out to some movie soundtracks.
+Pandora is one of the best and most-used Internet radios out there and does its thing well.
+For me, it’s a handy study tool- type in Hans Zimmer, rock out to some movie soundtracks.
 Somehow, listening to the Last of the Mohicans while I read makes everything more intense.
 But I digress.

-Internet radio like Pandora works exactly as does in-car radio, except that you decide where you start.
-You pick a song, or an album, that you like, and Pandora tries to figure out what other songs you might like.
-It creates a playlist of music similar to the one you chose, and plays them all for you.
-You choose whether you like them or not, create more stations, and help Pandora figure out how to make your music better.
+Internet radio like Pandora works precisely as does in-car radio, except that you decide where you start.
+You pick a song or an album that you like, and Pandora tries to figure out what other songs you might like.
+It creates a playlist of music similar to the one you chose and plays them all for you.
+You decide whether you like them or not, build more stations, and help Pandora figure out how to make your music better.

-This is worth noting- there’s nothing important that Pandora does that Grooveshark doesn’t do.
+This is worth noting- there’s nothing remarkable that Pandora does that Grooveshark doesn’t do.
 You pick a song or an artist, and Grooveshark plays songs similar to the one you chose.
-Choices were relatively similar between the two, and even had similar interfaces for many things.
-You choose whether you like or dislike the song with a thumbs up or down.
+Choices were relatively similar between the two and even had identical interfaces for many things.
+You decide whether you like or dislike the song with a thumbs up or down.
 You move through a cover flow-like interface, and you can bookmark or favorite songs.
-The basic tenet of the two are essentially the same, so the little things are really where the comparisons lie.
+The basic tenet of the two are mostly the same, so the little things are really where the comparisons lie.

 If you don’t like a song, skip it.
 If you don’t like 13 in a row, skip all 13.
 Pandora imposes limits on the songs you can skip every hour, but Grooveshark has no such thing.
 Skip to your heart’s delight.
 Plus, if you like a song, play it as much as you’d like.
 With Pandora, when a song ends, it ends.
 With Grooveshark, though, you can play a song as many times as you want- if you’re into a particular song, play it over and over.

 On Pandora, if I search for “Home” by Michael Buble, the first song I get isn’t that one.
 It’s a similar one, which is fine, but not what I was looking for.
-If I want to hear “Home,” the way to do it is go to Grooveshark.
-It begins with the song, artist or album you chose, and then goes from there.
-It’s something I never paid attention to on Pandora, but is a big plus for Grooveshark.
+If I want to hear “Home,” the way to do it is going to Grooveshark.
+It begins with the song, artist or album you chose and then goes from there.
+It’s something I never paid attention to on Pandora but is a big plus for Grooveshark.

-If you want to listen to an entire album of your main man Jimmy Buffett, or listen only to Hanson for hours on end, Pandora doesn’t give you a way to do that.
+If you want to listen to an entire album of your leading man Jimmy Buffett or listen only to Hanson for hours on end, Pandora doesn’t give you a way to do that.
 Grooveshark does.
 Search for an artist, select them, and then on the right side click the play button.
 It will add up to 200 songs by that artist, or the entire album, to your playlist.
-Great for trying before you buy with albums, or just if you’re in the mood for a particular artist.
+Great for trying before you buy with records, or just if you’re in the mood for a particular artist.

 On the front page of Grooveshark, there’s a link to “Popular.”
 It shows you the most popular music out there, mirroring the Billboard charts beautifully.
-Listen to the popular music, and it becomes essentially a Top-40 radio station.
-Want to hear about how Katy Perry kissed a girl, and wondering how she felt about it?
-Check it out here, and then click “popular”.
+Listen to the popular music, and it becomes a Top-40 radio station essentially.
+Want to hear about how Katy Perry kissed a girl and wondering how she felt about it?
+Check it out here, and then click “popular.”

-Grooveshark’s search is faster, the songs load faster, the whole site works more easily.
-Pandora frequently gives me long loads between songs, and Grooveshark almost never does.
+Grooveshark’s search is faster; the songs load faster, the whole site works more efficiently.
+Pandora frequently gives me long loads of songs, and Grooveshark almost never does.
 Waiting between songs is a pain, and Grooveshark doesn’t make me do it.
 That’s a big deal.

-Though I’m a big Pandora fan, and don’t have a lot of bad things to say about it, but Grooveshark outdoes it in enough ways that it’s taken over.
+Though I’m a big Pandora fan and don’t have a lot of bad things to say about it, Grooveshark outdoes it in enough ways that it’s taken over.
 In an already crowded market, Grooveshark just about booted the rest of them out.